haptork/easyLambda/doc/tutorial/2_mapreduce.md

-fromFile is quite comprehensive it takes care of errors in reading, it has option to have strictSchema (reject rows that have different size of column) or noStrictSchema (fill in defaults if less cols, or ignore if more cols), parallel read.
+fromFile is quite comprehensive it takes care of errors in reading, it has option to have strictSchema (reject rows that have different size of column) or set it to false (fill in defaults if less cols, or ignore if more cols), parallel read.
 It can even sort of denormalise or attach a header information to every row which is important for simulation dumps where timesteps are generally written at the top and rows follows it.
 Check